Playdough

 Combine colours

 Combine two different colours of playdough to make a new colour.
-This teaches children how primary colours blend to form secondary colors and introduces color theory in a hands-on way.
+This teaches children how primary colours blend to form secondary colours and introduces colour theory in a hands-on way.

 Reenact a story